 There are many stories of redemption through Biblical concepts being naturally already a part of the culture and worldview of people groups worldwide.
 I probably could fill a book with examples, like this extract from a well-known story by Don Richardson as written in his book Peace Child.
 At one point while serving the Sawi people of Papua Indonesia three tribal villages were in constant battle.
 The Richardson family was considering leaving the area, so to keep them there, the Sawi people in the embattled villages came together and decided that they would make peace with their hated enemies.
 Ceremonies commenced that saw young children being exchanged between opposing villages.
 One man in particular ran toward his enemy's camp and literally gave his son to his hated foe.
 Observing this, Richardson wrote: "if a man would actually give his own son to his enemies, that man could be trusted!"
 From this rare picture came the analogy of God's sacrifice of his own Son and consequently the Sawi began to understand the teaching of the incarnation of Christ in the Gospel.

-Another sample was written up by Bob Creson, the CEO of Wycliffe Bible Translators in the USA, and published on Wycliffe.net about the Hdi people of Cameroon.
+Another sample was written up by Bob Creson, at one time the CEO of Wycliffe Bible Translators in the USA, and published on Wycliffe.net about the Hdi people of Cameroon.
 In this example redemptive value was found in one little word making a world of difference.

 ‘Translator Lee Bramlett was confident that God had left His mark on the Hdi culture somewhere, but though he searched, he could not find it.
 Where was the footprint of God in the history or daily life of these Cameroonian people?
 What clue had He planted to let the Hdi know Who He was and how He wanted to relate to them?
 Then one night in a dream, God prompted Lee to look again at the Hdi word for love.
 Lee and his wife, Tammi, had learned that verbs in Hdi consistently end in one of three vowels.
 For almost every verb, they could find forms ending in i, a, and u.
 But when it came to the word for love, they could only find i and a.
 Why no u?
 Lee asked the Hdi translation committee, which included the most influential leaders in the community, “Could you ‘dvi’ your wife?”
 “Yes,” they said.
 That would mean that the wife had been loved but the love was gone.
 “Could you ‘dva’ your wife?”
 “Yes,” they said.
 That kind of love depended on the wife’s actions.
 She would be loved as long as she remained faithful and cared for her husband well.
 “Could you ‘dvu’ your wife?”
 Everyone laughed.
 “Of course not!
 If you said that, you would have to keep loving your wife no matter what she did, even if she never got you water, never made you meals.
 Even if she committed adultery, you would be compelled to just keep on loving her.
 No, we would never say ‘dvu.’
 It just doesn’t exist.”